cprnn/cprnn/readme.md

 📧 you can reach me at caroline.caprini@hotmail.com

 my pfp is an artwork made by SimzArt!
-Check his work on simzart.tumblr.com 🔮
+Check his work on <a href="https://www.tumblr.com/simzart">simzart.tumblr.com</a> 🔮